 Of 169 districts included in this dataset, 78 (46 percent) are charter schools.
 As public schools and charter schools are likely to differ in age, resources, and task difficulty levels (Sass 2006, Hanushek et al. 2007), a dummy variable is included in the model to test for differences between these two types of underperforming schools.
 Scholarship presents mixed findings on the quality of charter schools, as nonrandom selection of students into charters presents methodological challenges (Hoxby and Rockoff 2004, Booker et al. 2007, Sass 2005, Zimmer and Buddin 2006).
-Previous research indicates that charter schools may experience difficult start-up periods in a struggle to attract and retain students (Hanushek et al. 2007), and this perceived failure may become apparent for charter schools in this dataset.
+Previous research indicates that charter schools may experience difficult start-up periods in a struggle to attract and retainstudents (Hanushek et al. 2007), and this perceived failure may become apparent for charter schools in this dataset.

 Finally, a control must be included for the previous performance as well as for effects of the monitor after intervention.
 A lagged dependent variable is included in each model, as performance is likely to be autoregressive.
-Including this lag corrects for any threats of autocorrelation present in the model.4 Further, errors are clustered by school district or charter code to correct for variance in error across groups.5Additionally, schools administrators should clustered models presented here.
-These models are available upon request.
+Including this lag corrects for any threats of autocorrelation present in the model.4 Further, errors are clustered by school district or charter code to correct for variance in error across groups.5Additionally, schools administrators should develop better strategies for improving performance over time through experience and learning.
+While both controls for previous performance and post-monitor effects should be positively related to performance, the structure of the later makes assumptions about the functional form of the model as following a pattern of trend improvement or shift improvement.
+Trend improvement assumes a positively sloped linear relationship between performance and effects of the intervention over time.
+Shift improvement assumes a shift from one performance level to the next as a result of an intervention, with a general slope of zero over time.
+In testing the overall model with each assumption, trend improvement is insignificant and adds little to the model (see appendix).
+Including a dummy variable to control for a shift change, however, proves significant in explaining the relationship between monitoring and performance.

 4The Arellano-Bond GMM estimator, the Cochrane-Orcutt transformation, and the Prais-Winsten with robust standard errors all provide similar models with corrections for autocorrelation.
 Each of these models generated results that are largely similar and support findings presented here.
 The models are available upon request.
+5 The Cook-Weisburg test statistic detects heteroscedasticity prior to clustering by district.
+Findings for models with robust standard errors or models using GLS approaches result in similar findings as those presented with the clustered models presented here.
+These models are available upon request.